xorbitsai/inference/doc/source/user_guide/launch.rst

 and use ``n_gpu="auto"`` to let the selected worker allocate GPUs automatically.

-Running models can be scaled one replica at a time.
+Running models can be scaled by one or more replicas in a single operation.
+The new replicas reuse the existing launch configuration by default.
+You can override their model engine and device allocation without changing existing replicas.
 Placement is optional; if omitted, the supervisor selects a worker automatically.

 .. code-block:: python

     result = client.add_model_replica(model_uid)

+    scale_result = client.add_model_replica(
+        model_uid,
+        replica=2,
+        model_engine="vllm",
+        n_gpu=1,
+    )

     result = client.add_model_replica(
         model_uid,